 John Cena Net Worth

-From high school bodybuilder to multi-time world champion and successful actor, the Springfield College Exercise Physiology graduate has also used his rise to superstardom to become one of the biggest contributors to the Make-A-Wish Foundation, granting nearly 600 wishes as of the end of 2018.
+From high school bodybuilding success to multi-time world champion and successful actor, the Springfield College Exercise Physiology graduate has also used his rise to superstardom to become one of the biggest contributors to the Make-A-Wish Foundation, granting nearly 600 wishes as of the end of 2018.